RealTimeLogic/BAS/examples/C-WebSockets/README.md

    preferably use the SPA amalgamator service for converting the SPA assets into a C array.

-2. The Barracuda App Server's C WebSocket Server (used in this example) enables hybrid server-side/client-side web applications to communicate using both HTTP and WebSockets.
+2. The Barracuda Embedded Web Server's and Barracuda App Server's C WebSocket Server (used in this example) enables hybrid server-side/client-side web applications to communicate using both HTTP and WebSockets.

 3. The
    [Barracuda App Server's Lua WebSocket Server](https://realtimelogic.com/ba/doc/?url=SockLib.html#WebSockets)